brmson/yodaqa/doc/HIGHLEVEL.md

 A summary of the pipeline flow:
   * **Question Reader** loads the question from an input source
-  * **Question Analysis** extracts NLP and QA features from the question text
+  * **Question Analysis** extracts NLP features from the question text and produces QA features based on them (clues, type, etc.)
-  * **Answer Production** generates answers based on the question
+  * **Answer Production** generates answers based on the question.
-    * Typically, this happens by performing a Primary Search on document corpus (e.g. enwiki) based on question clues, analyzing search result documents, filtering relevant passages from these and generating candidate answers from these passages
+    Typically, this happens by performing a search (“primary search”) on a data source based on question clues, and either directly using search results as answers or filtering relevant passages from these and generating candidate answers from these passages; many answer features are already generated in this phase
-  * **Answer Analysis** scores the candidate answers based on how well they fit the question
+  * **Answer Analysis** generates further answer features based on detailed analysis (most importantly, type determination and coercion to question type)
-  * **Answer Merger** consolidates the set of scored answers
+  * **Answer Merging and Scoring** consolidates the set of answers, removing duplicates and using a machine learned classifier to score answers based on their features
   * **Answer Writer** sends the question to an output sink

 ## Question Reader